zach-king/oink/README.md

 - Add tab completion to command input
 - Refactor commands with the optional argument support
 - Should `dt` on a transfer automatically delete *both* transactions?
+- Format all monetary output to two decimal places and a dollar sign